Chris Fields Research

 What is time?
 What is space?
 What is causation?

 These are traditionally regarded as philosophical questions, but they are also questions with practical importance to physics, computer science, biology, cognitive neuroscience and developmental psychology.
-As an interdisciplinary information scientist, I mainly work on these questions from a scientific perspective, with the aim of developing predictions precise enough to be tested experimentally.
+I mainly work on these questions from a scientific perspective, with the aim of developing predictions precise enough to be tested experimentally.
 It seems to me that all of these questions revolve around the single question: "what is a boundary?"
-Hence all of my work, even my recent investigation of the boundaries of scientific disciplines, attempts to understand how boundaries are drawn and what they look like.
+Hence all of my work, including my investigation of the boundaries of scientific disciplines, attempts to understand how boundaries are drawn and what they look like.
 I mainly work on these questions from the perspectives of physics (some background on the physics of boundaries) and cognitive neuroscience (some background on the cognitive neuroscience of boundaries).
 I've also explored this question of boundaries using visual art.